Our Curriculum Intent

 At Birkdale Primary School all our children will study the 2014 National Curriculum for both core and foundation subjects.

-In Nursery and Reception children will follow the Early Years Foundation Stage Development Matters.
+In Nursery and Reception children will follow the Early Years Foundation Stage Framework.
 It includes the following key areas:

 Communication and Language

 Understanding the World